Purpose of this document

 Drone Jamming (C-UAS)

-C-UAW (Counter-Unmanned Aerial Vehicle) weapons, also known as ECM (Electronics Countermeasures) weapons are beyond the scope of this document.
+C-UAV/C-UAS (Counter-Unmanned Aerial Vehicle/System) weapons, also known as ECM (Electronics Countermeasure) weapons are beyond the scope of this document.
 Be aware that they exist and are a constant concern for drone operators.
 The Russians have plentiful and powerful ECM assets.
 To help foil this, it is important to anonymize, reprogram and signal-boost drones before delivery to the unit.
 Contact us for more information or a list of drone jamming manufacturers.

 Drone Components